Ionuț Radu

 Radu began his professional career at Inter Milan, his senior output during his first stint consisting of only one match.
 He was loaned to Avellino in 2017, and the following year joined Genoa also on loan but with an obligation to buy.
-In the summer of 2019, the Nerazzurri activated his buy-back clause before loaning him again to the latter club and then to Parma, Cremonese and Auxerre.
+In the summer of 2019, the Nerazzurri activated his buy-back clause before loaning him again to the latter club and then to Parma, Cremonese, Auxerre, and AFC Bournemouth, respectively.
+In January 2025, Radu was sold to Venezia.
+He left the team after half a year to join Celta Vigo.

-In international football, Radu led Romania under-21 to the semi-finals of the 2019 UEFA European Championship as their captain.
-That year, he was awarded the Romanian Footballer of the Year trophy.
+In international football, Radu led Romania under-21 to the semi-finals of the UEFA Euro 2019 as their captain, and as a result was awarded the Romanian Footballer of the Year trophy.
+He then made his full debut for the country in September 2022, in a 1–1 Nations League draw with Finland.

 Club career

-Early career and Inter Milan
+Early career / Inter Milan

 Radu began playing football at age eight with local Viitorul București, after his grandmother read a newspaper announcement.
-He was transferred to FC Steaua București in 2008, and left the club for rival side Dinamo București three years later.
-In 2013, he relocated to Italy by briefly joining Pergolettese at the start of the year and then being assigned to Inter Milan's junior squads in the summer.
+He was transferred to Steaua București in 2008, and left the club for rival side Dinamo București three years later.
+In 2013, he relocated to Italy by briefly joining Pergolettese at the start of the year, and then being assigned to Inter Milan's junior squads in the summer.

 On 14 May 2016, during the last matchday of the campaign, Radu made his senior debut for Inter by entering as a 72nd-minute substitute for Juan Pablo Carrizo in a 3–1 Serie A away defeat to Sassuolo.
 On 4 October that year, he penned down a new four-season deal with the Nerazzurri which would have run until June 2020.